-Database problems can not only be annoying, they can disrupt an organization’s ability to do even the most basic of work.
+Database problems can not only be frustrating, they can disrupt an organization’s ability to do even the most basic of work.
 Relying on StackOverflow answers to resolve critical system issues isn’t tenable when customers’ satisfaction is on the line.
-The database is blamed for a lot of issues, but no one seems to be able to say exactly why or how.
-Being able to add the expertise of a skilled database administrator to your team can save a lot of time, money, and headaches.
+The database is blamed for a lot of issues, but in many cases no one seems to be able to say exactly why or how.
+Being able to add the expertise of a skilled database administrator to your team can save a lot of , , and .

-My name is John McCall and I’m a guy who happens to love databases - more than enough for the both of us.
-I even spend my free time helping people on dba.stackexchange with their database inquiries to stay sharp and give back to the SQL Server community.
+My name is John McCall and I’m a guy who happens to databases - more than enough for the both of us!
+I’ve worked at the largest company in the world and others with less than 100 employees as an all-around database evangelist and champion.

 Whether you want me to fix the entire problem or just diagnose the root cause and let your team do the rest, I’ll create a strategic plan for getting the problem solved.

 After we’ve tackled your issue, I provide a write-up of future recommendations, best practices, and resources so that your team can avoid the issue in the future and increase their database-fu.